CPericas/Task-Management-TypeScript/README.md

-Task Management App
+# 📋 Task Management App
-Overview
-This is a React-based Task Management application that allows authenticated users to:
+A simple and responsive React-based task management application that allows authenticated users to manage their tasks efficiently.

+## 🚀 Features
+✅ Authentication

+Secure login using Auth0

+Only authenticated users can manage tasks

+## ✅ Task Management

-View task details
+View task details (title, description, start date, end date, urgency, status)

+Create new tasks

-Edit task details (title, description, etc.)
+Edit task information

-Mark tasks as completed or incomplete
+Mark tasks as completed or pending

 Delete tasks

-Sign in securely using Auth0 for user authentication
+## ✅ Responsive UI

+Built with React-Bootstrap for mobile-friendly design

+## ✅ State Management

-The app is built using React, React-Bootstrap, Auth0 for authentication, and the React Context API for global state management.
+Uses React Context API for managing global task state

-Features
-Authentication: Secure user login using Auth0.

-Task Management:

-View task details, including title, description, start date, and urgency.

-Edit task details (title, description, start date, and urgency).

-Toggle task completion (mark as complete or undo completion).

-Delete tasks from the list.
+## 🛠️ Tech Stack
+React – Front-end UI library

+TypeScript – Static typing for better reliability

-Responsive UI: Built with React-Bootstrap for responsive UI components.
+React-Bootstrap – Pre-styled responsive UI components

-State Management: Manage tasks using React Context for a global state.

-Technologies Used
-React: JavaScript library for building user interfaces.

-React-Bootstrap: Bootstrap components for React.

-React Context API: For global state management of tasks.
+React Context API – Global state management

-Auth0: Authentication and authorization service for secure user login.

-TypeScript: For type safety and better development experience.
+Auth0 – Secure authentication and user management

-How it Works
+# 🔍 How It Works
-Authentication: The app uses Auth0 to handle user authentication.
-Upon successful login, users can view and manage their tasks.

-Task Context: The TaskContext holds the application’s task data and provides functions to add, edit, delete, and toggle task completion.
-This context is provided globally through the TaskProvider component.

-Task Management: The app displays tasks, allows users to edit task details, toggle completion, and delete tasks from the list.
+## 1. Authentication
+Users sign in using Auth0.
+Only authenticated users can access the dashboard and perform task operations.

+## 2. Task Context
+The TaskContext provides shared state and task operations:

+addTask()

+editTask()

+deleteTask()

+toggleTaskCompletion()

+These are made globally available through the TaskProvider.

+## 3. User Flow
+Sign in with Auth0

+View and manage your tasks via the dashboard

+Use the task editor modals to add or update details

+Mark tasks as completed or delete them as needed